 is included in Canvas and can be deployed in the Modules section as an External Tool.

 appear in MyUSF for the students).
-Faculty are encouraged to download their eXplorance
+Faculty is encouraged to download their eXplorance

 PDFs after each semester, as they are not kept by the system: http://Blueprod.forest.usf.edu/Blue – click on Dashboard (left side) then View Report (right side) for the PDFs.
 These